Impact of Inflation on Credit Risk

 How Does Inflation Potentially Help Lenders?

 Higher interest rates often also mean more installments, which can further increase the profit for lenders.
-Therefore, times like current economic environments can potentially be revenue-generating periods for credit lenders such as banks.
+Therefore, times like current economic environments can potentially be revenue-generating periods for credit lenders like banks.
 However, this is only as true as the institution’s ability to analyze financial data, credit history, market demand, and other credit risk factors.

 How Does Inflation Potentially Hurt Lenders?